 |Book(s)||The Princess and the Queen (mentioned)|

 Queen Rhaenyra was betrayed by the baseborn dragonriders Ulf White and Hugh Hammer and was convinced by the black council to condemn the also baseborn Ser Addam Velaryon and Nettles.
-Jealous of Nettles's relationship with Daemon, the queen sent a message to the castle of Maidenpool.
-Maestar Norren received a letter from the queen commanding Lord Manfryd to kill Nettles, but to do no harm to Daemon.
-Manfryd was deeply disturbed when reading the letter and did not want to break the sacred laws of hospitality, since Nettles and Daemon were guests under his roof.
-He met and discussed the letter in secret with his maester, his captain of the guard, a remaining brother, and his champion, Ser Florian Greysteel.
-After some discussion and arguments, Manfryd stated that he wished he never read the letter, to which Norren replied, "Mayhaps you never did."
+Jealous of Nettles's relationship with Daemon, the queen sent a letter to Maester Norren commanding Lord Manfryd to kill Nettles, but to do no harm to Daemon.
+The disturbed Manfryd did not want to break guest right, however, since Nettles and Daemon were guests under his roof.
+After discussing the letter in secret with his maester, his captain of the guard, a remaining brother, and his champion, Ser Florian Greysteel, Manfryd decided to ignore Rhaenyra's instructions.

 Norren informed Daemon and Nettles of the letter, claiming he had not shown it to anyone else inside the castle, and the two dragonriders departed the following morning.
 Daemon thanked Manfyrd for his hospitality and told him to pass on the message to Aemond if he arrived that Daemon would be waiting for Aemond at Harrenhal.
 Manfryd refused Norren's offer to resign.
 The night after Daemon and Nettles departed, Manfryd had Queen Rhaenyra's quartered standard taken down from the gates of Maidenpool and replaced them with the golden dragons of King Aegon II Targaryen.
 Rhaenyra ordered that a decree of attainder be drawn up against the Mootons, but she soon lost power after the Storming of the Dragonpit.